nathan-85/Weight-tracker/README.md

 ### Deployment Steps

+If you encounter an error about missing Dockerfile, ensure you select "Python" as the Runtime.
+If you prefer to use Docker, see the Docker alternative below.

 1. In the Render dashboard, click "New" > "Web Service".
 2. Connect your repository and select the branch (e.g., main).
 3. Configure the service: